datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 to an either pre-existing or not-yet-existing RIA store, publish dataset contents with :command:`datalad publish`, (let others) clone the dataset from the RIA store, and (let others) publish and pull updates.
-In the case of large, institute-wide datasets, the RIA store can serve as a singular, central storage location that enables fine-grained data access to everyone who needs it, and as a storage and back-up location for all analyses datasets.
+In the case of large, institute-wide datasets, a RIA store (or multiple RIA stores) can serve as a central storage location that enables fine-grained data access to everyone who needs it, and as a storage and back-up location for all analyses datasets.

-The layout of a RIA store is a tree of datasets.
+The layout of a RIA store is a directory tree with datasets.
 The first level of subdirectories in this tree consists of the first three characters of the :term:`dataset ID`, and the second level of subdatasets contains the remaining characters of the dataset ID.
 Thus, the first two levels of subdirectories in the tree are split dataset IDs of the datasets that are stored in them [#f1]_.
 The code block below illustrates how a single DataLad dataset looks like in a RIA store, and the dataset ID of the dataset (``946e8cac-432b-11ea-aac8-f0d5bf7b5561``) is